ross39/FYP/README.md

 To get started just clone this repo or you can use gitpod to load the project in an online virtual enviroment</br>
 LINK TO GITPOD =====> https://www.gitpod.io/.

-gitpod is really neat and I'd recommne checking this out.
+gitpod is really neat and I'd recommned checking this out.

 ### Prerequisites